 Find the Right Cadence

 You want to remind patients of follow up appointments, but you don’t want to overwhelm them with texts.
-Three reminders has shown to be the most effective.
-Send the first reminder three weeks prior to the appointment, a reminder three to five days out and a final reminder the day before.
+Three reminders have shown to be the most effective.
+Send the first reminder three weeks prior to the appointment, a second reminder three to five days out and a final reminder the day before.
 You can add a text two or three hours before the appointment if the patient is prone to forgetting.

 Keep Your Messages Short